ScriptFUSION/Mapper/README.md

 ```

  1. `$expression` &ndash; Expression.
- 2. `$callback` &ndash; Callback function that receives the current value as its first argument.
+ 2. `$callback` &ndash; Callback function that receives the current value as its first argument, the current key as its second argument and context as its third argument.

 #### Example